Federal Tax Dependents

 - Eligible individuals of any age who is dependent on you because of a permanent physical or mental disability to the end of the month in which they turn age 26 (note 3).
 Once the disabled dependent reaches age 26, the University requires the dependent to be certified as disabled prior to age 23, a “qualified” federal tax dependent and currently enrolled in the plan to maintain coverage.

 - You must complete an Affidavit of Common Law Marriage to enroll your common law spouse.
 Employees who reside in a State other than Colorado must complete the appropriate affidavit available in the State in which they reside.

 - You must complete an Affidavit of Domestic Partnership to enroll your same or opposite gender domestic partner.

 - Must be certified by a physician and approved by the appropriate Plan.
-Please refer to the appropriate Certificate of Insurance for instructions or contact the CSU Benefits Office at (970) 491-MyHR (6947).
+Please refer to the appropriate Certificate of Insurance for instructions or contact Human Resources at (970) 491-MyHR (6947).

 Federal Tax Dependent (Qualified vs. Nonqualified)